evanditter/NBADatabricks/README.md

 Based on player statistics, I wanted to be able to predict what would make a good player based on their draft position as well as predict if a player would be a hall of famer based on the stats.

 ## Tech Stack
-I used Databricks hosted on AWS and using Github Actions to promote notebooks from dev to prod environments.
+I used Databricks hosted on AWS and using Github Actions to promote notebooks from dev to qa to prod environments.
 In Databricks, I created a medallion architecture - bronze, silver, and gold.
   - In the bronze layer there is raw data which is a collection of datasets from kaggle gathered using API calls to kaggle.
   - In the silver layer I cleansed the raw data by defining the schema desired, performing conversions / standardizations on the statistics, and casting values as needed.